biomechanics-hlrs-gebert/M-ROT-Rotational-Tensor-Optimization/README.md

 Required: MPI - compiled with integer 4 and mpi_f08.

-  1. [Open-mpi 4.1.0](https://www.open-mpi.org/software/ompi/v4.1/) on local systems.
+  1. [Open-mpi 4.1.2](https://www.open-mpi.org/software/ompi/v4.1/) on local systems.
 Other versions are not tested.
   2. [HPE-MPT on HLRS Hawk](https://kb.hlrs.de/platforms/index.php/MPI(Hawk))

 The program may be ported to other architectures.
 Maybe not :-)

 ## Build
-It's tested and therefore recommended to build and run the program as follows.
+It's tested and recommended to build and run the program as follows.
+For developing the program on a laptop, "Julius" is the appropriate system.
 ### Set up the Environment
 ```vim ./central_src/auxiliaries/system_environments/<system>.sh```
 ```source ./environment.sh <system>```